martinpopel/newtreex/README.md

     $node->shift_before_subtree($nodes[$rand_index], {without_children=>1});
   }
 ```
+11. **save** Save the in-memory document to an output CoNLL-U file (specified as the second parameter).

 *) For selecting random node and random 10% in tasks 8-11, use an equivalent of the following function `myrand`, so it is deterministic and replicable accross different programming languages.
 ```
 my $seed = 42;